daos-stack/daos/design/offline_phase1_to_phase2_conversion.md

 -   **Problem**: A legacy MD-on-SSD pool created with a 100% memory ratio operates in phase1 mode.
 All existing metadata is non-evictable (NE), and the META blob has no evictable capacity for phase2 allocations.

--   **Proposal**: Add a `dmg pool convert` operation that makes the pool temporarily unavailable, enlarges every target's META blob, slightly enlarges every VOS memory file, and enables phase2.
+-   **Proposal**: Add a `dmg pool resize` operation that makes the pool temporarily unavailable, enlarges every target's META blob, slightly enlarges every VOS memory file, and enables phase2.
 Existing DAV2 zones remain NE; newly appended META zones provide evictable (E) capacity.

 -   **Impact**: Conversion preserves existing offsets and requires no metadata relocation or object-tree scan.
 The pool gains metadata capacity while its memory footprint grows only by a bounded NE reserve.
 Pool connections and I/O are unavailable for the duration of the operation.